abhishek-sh26/VSD_QUADRON_RTL2GDS_SOC_IMPLEMENTATION/README.md

 #### These commands confirm that the RTL-to-GDS toolchain is correctly installed inside the devcontainer environment.

-## Task 1.2 — Run Sky130 Testcase in Cloud
+## **Task 1.2** — Run Sky130 Testcase in Cloud
 ### Inside the code space :
 #### Navigated to the design directory
 - cd orfs/flow
 #### Run the RTL-to-GDS flow:
 - make

+  ## what is make command and how it performs
+### Make is a build automation tool used to execute a sequence of commands defined in a Makefile.
+It helps automate complex processes so that multiple tasks can be run with a single command.

+### When the make command is executed, it reads the Makefile present in the directory.
+The Makefile contains rules and instructions that define how different stages of the workflow should be executed.

+### In the ORFS RTL-to-GDS flow, make automatically runs the entire design process in the correct order.
+It calls different tools such as Yosys for synthesis, OpenROAD for physical design, and OpenSTA for timing analysis.

+### Thus, instead of manually running each step, the make command executes all stages like synthesis, floorplanning, placement, clock tree synthesis, routing, and GDS generation in a single automated flow.

-#### The ORFS flow automatically performs the following stages:
+## The ORFS flow automatically performs the following stages:
 - Synthesis
 - Floorplanning
 - Placement